keikhcheung/keikhcheung.github.io/_posts/blog/2019-04-05-Global-Service-Jam-2019-Do-you-even-space-travel.md

 </div>
 </div>

 After seeing the sunrise on the pretty planet Earth, we asked them questions what they like the most on Earth and talked about their latest enjoyable experiences.
-Meanwhile, we added a few typical problems on Earth——pollution, wars, representations of apathy, etc. We asked them to look at the Earth again and questioned them how they feel.
+Meanwhile, we added a few typical problems on Earth—pollution, wars, representations of apathy, etc. We asked them to look at the Earth again and questioned them how they feel.
 A bit soured and moved, our space travellers opened up and shared more thoughts with us.
 They are aware of these situations, and are not content with them.
 They want change.

 ![Collecting feedback from all the co-jammers.](/images/blog/GSJ19-Feedback.jpg)